Blog Archive

 2017-01-20

-Hillary Clinton Did NOT Lose Because Democrats/Progressives Did Not Turn Out To Vote by Rev. J.T.
+Hillary Clinton Did NOT Lose Because Democrats/Progressives Did Not Turn Out To Vote - Rev. J.T.
 Smith

 First, full disclosure: I am not a registered Democrat.
 Except for during the Primaries leading up to the 2016 Presidential Election when I officially changed parties to vote for Bernie Sanders, I am not now nor have I ever been a Democrat.
 I am registered as independent.
 I grant that I lean far more Democrat in general, but that's not the same thing.